wildanvin/tessie/README.md

 You can preview the gcode (or nc) files with this tool: [NCviewer](https://ncviewer.com/)

+## How the gcode is sended

+I use puppetter.js to manipulate the web interface provided by UGS and send the file generated.
+I know this is not the most elegant solution but it works.
+I made this project while learning HTML, CSS and JS, in the future I will try to improve the code and use React to eliminate redundancy (especially in the front end).

 ## Instructions

 I made an [Instructable](https://www.instructables.com/Automatic-Pet-Tag-Engraver/) on how to set up an Automatic Pet Tag Engraver